TacaliInternational/TacaliInternational/README.md

 You can now add TACA in your Stellar wallet easy ... in your wallet search for TACA and add it to assets

+You can now buy / sell on the p2p market https://tacali.space/ads.php

 ![alt text](logo.png)